Alfresco/alfresco-transform-core/docs/build-and-release.md

 ## Branches
-Travis CI builds differ by branch:
+GitHub Actions CI builds differ by branch:
 * `master` / `SP/*` / `HF/*` branches:
   - regular builds which include the _Build_ stage;
     > On the `master` branch only the _Build_ stage updates the `latest` T-Engines images on